cyric90/Skill_demonstration/README.md

 - Python
   1. Data preprocessing: Python code to preprocess a set of meeting transcripts and convert them into numerical representations suitable for input into topic segmentation algorithms.

+  2. Data Cleasing: Python script to audit and clean a data set with common problems like:
+    - Typos and spelling mistakes
+    - Irregularities
+    - Violations of the Integrity constraint
+    - Duplications
+    - Missing values